ericdennis7/WomensEducation-FertilityRates/README.md

 <h2>💤 Conclusion / TLDR</h2>

 I cleaned and analyzed the Women's Education vs Fertility dataset, which I downloaded from Kaggle and utilized pandas in Python to remove countries that didn't exist in 2010, refined the year column to include only tracked fertility rate and education levels, and rounded and grouped the data based on year and country.
-I then exported the cleaned data to a CSV file and created simple and minimalist visualizations in PowerBI, including two orthographic maps, a scatter plot, two slicers, and three cards displaying the fertility rate, primary education level in years, and population of the world/selected countries.
+I then exported the cleaned data to a CSV file and created simple and minimalist visualizations in PowerBI, including two orthographic maps, a scatter plot, a line chart, two slicers, and three cards displaying the fertility rate, primary education level in years, and population of the world/selected countries.
 Finally, I concluded that there is a correlation between higher levels of education among women and lower fertility rates and that investing in female education is necessary to maintain a healthy population.
 These findings are summed up with the following statistics:

   - In 1950, the average fertility rate was 5.39 and the average primary education level was only 2.77 years.
-However, by 2010, there was a remarkable 59.5% drop in the average fertility rate, at 2.92 children per women, and a 104.2% rise in education levels, with an average of 8.8 years of primary education.
+However, by 2010, there was a remarkable 45.8% drop in the average fertility rate, at 2.92 children per women, and a 217.7% rise in education levels, with an average of 8.8 years of primary education.
 This rapid change took place over just 70 years.
 Based on the formula (Average drop per educational year = (5.39 - 2.92) / (8.8 - 2.77)), we can estimate that for every additional year of education, the fertility rate dropped by 0.41.